Buhari Condemns Coup Attempt in Ghana - THISDAYLIVE

-President Muhammadu Buhari Wednesday condemned attempted coup in Ghana, saying democracy is the only acceptable form of governance in Africa.
+President Muhammadu Buhari wednesday condemned the coup attempt in Ghana, saying democracy is the only acceptable form of governance in Africa.

 He linked the coup to the fight against corruption, alleging that when powerful interests are taken on, corruption will always fight back.